smaht-dac/smaht-portal/docs/source/account_creation.rst

 |

-In order to create the Google Account linked to your institutional email (not your Gmail!), you can set it up by visiting the `Google account creation page <https://accounts.google.com/SignUpWithoutGmail>`_ with the non-gmail option.
+To create the Google Account linked to your institutional email (not your Gmail!), you can set it up by visiting the `Google account creation page <https://accounts.google.com/SignUpWithoutGmail>`_ with the non-gmail option.
 Register this account with your institutional email address.

 ..
 TIP::